 Best HVLP for spraying acrylic paint

-To spray acrylic (or latex as it may be advertised on US sites) you will need a minimum 4 stage turbine, but in reality you would be better with a 5 stage.
+To spray acrylic (or latex as advertised on US sites) you will need a minimum 4 stage turbine.
+In reality you would be better with a 5 stage.
 Paint thinning is pretty much always required, even with 5 stage units.

 Most of the cheap units are 2 or 3 stage units.
-With this kind of low power, you will struggle to spray anything that isn’t the consistency of water, so acrylic paint will be so thin as to be unusable.
+With this kind of low power, you will struggle to spray anything that isn’t the consistency of water.
+In other words acrylic paint will be so thin as to be unusable.
 The more expensive models of these lower powered units (Graco/Apollo/Capspray) are designed for thin oils and dyes, which have little or no viscosity to them.

 Setting up an HVLP spray gun